 Notice shall be given to the Warden of any resident or visitor who is suffering from an infectious or contagious disease in order that the risk to the health and safety of other residents may be assessed by the University.

-For the safety of all, any potential hazard that you identify should be reported immediately to the Campus Cleaning Services Team, Student Reception (Senate House) or to a member of the Residential Life Team.
+For the safety of all, any potential hazard that you identify should be reported immediately to the Campus Cleaning Services Team, Student Services (reception in Senate House) or to a member of the Residential Life Team.

 The University recognises that given the range of ages of its premises, there are locations where asbestos containing materials will be present.
 Any materials containing asbestos are resealed and are in a safe condition and the University has an obligation to ensure that they remain so.